Soprano Suvi Väyrynen has quickly emerged as one of Finland's most exciting young singers. She is

 graduating with honours as a Music Pedagogue in 2013.
 She then began her Masters studies in

-Vienna in 2014 at the Musik und Kunst Privatuniversität der Stadt Wien with Uta Schwabe as her
+Vienna at the Musik und Kunst Privatuniversität der Stadt Wien with Uta Schwabe as her

-voice teacher.
+voice teacher and graduated with distinction in 2020.
 There, she also studied Lied with Birgid Steinberger and Carolyn Hague.